Step-by-Step ETC Guide for NIRSpec BOTS Observations of WASP-79b

 Target acquisition

-From querying SIMBAD, we find that this source is a nearby galaxy rather than a star.
-We caution that any structure within the galaxy on the scale of 0.1" could affect the fidelity of the target acquisition's performance in centering the galaxy in the WATA aperture.
+From querying SIMBAD, you'll find that this source is a nearby galaxy rather than a star.
+STScI cautions that any structure within the galaxy on the scale of 0.1" could affect the fidelity of the target acquisition's performance in centering the galaxy in the WATA aperture.
 In such cases, blind pointing might be preferable over a target acquisition.
-In this case, we proceed with this source for the TA to illustrate the process of crafting a BOTS proposal with a target acquisition, noting this caveat for serious consideration for proposals to be submitted.
+In this case, this example proceeds with this source for the TA to illustrate the process of crafting a BOTS proposal with a target acquisition, noting this caveat for serious consideration for proposals to be submitted.

-We created a source and scene for this offset source ("2MASX J04253078-3035541" and "W79-TA scene", respectively).
-Since we will use the F110W filter for the target acquisition, we assume an SED shape of a flat continuum normalized to the 2MASS J band magnitude of 14.46 (Vega) in the Bessel system.
-We find that with the F110W filter, the SUB32 subarray and the NRSRAPID readout pattern, we obtain a SNR > 30 on the TA (Calculation #2), ensuring the target acquisition will succeed (a SNR > 20 is recommended for target acquisitions).
+Create a source and scene for this offset source ("2MASX J04253078-3035541" and "W79-TA scene", respectively).
+Since you will use the F110W filter for the target acquisition, assume an SED shape of a flat continuum normalized to the 2MASS J band magnitude of 14.46 (Vega) in the Bessel system.
+You will find that with the F110W filter, the SUB32 subarray and the NRSRAPID readout pattern, you obtain a SNR > 30 on the TA (Calculation #2), ensuring the target acquisition will succeed (a SNR > 20 is recommended for target acquisitions).

-See the Step-by-Step APT guide to complete the proposal preparation for this example science program, where we will input the exposure parameters we derived here.
+See the Step-by-Step APT guide to complete the proposal preparation for this example science program, where you will input the exposure parameters derived here.

 Links